 Rutgers School of Nursing–Camden's Doctor of Nursing Practice (DNP) program prepares capable change agents, who practice at the highest level of their education to map the frontlines of quality outcomes, patient advocacy, and health policy with a special emphasis on improving access to care and eliminating health disparities.
 DNPs are in demand and enjoy a wide range of career options thanks in part to the expansion of Scope of Practice laws, changes to health care reform, and the aging baby boom generation.
-The Bureau of Labor Statistics predicts that by 2024, the nurse practitioner (NP) field will grow by 35 percent; five times the national average for all occupations.
+The Bureau of Labor Statistics predicts that by 2026, the nurse practitioner (NP) field will grow by 31 percent; much faster than the average for all occupations.

 Doctor of Nursing Practice

 The Rutgers School of Nursing—Camden and the Rutgers School of Business—Camden offer a DNP/MBA in Executive Nursing Leadership, a dual-degree program ideal for nurse managers who wish to grow professionally, combine disciplines, and pursue high-level roles in health care administration and executive leadership positions.
 Prospective students must apply and be admitted independently to both the DNP program and the MBA program.
 The DNP/MBA can be completed with three years of full-time study; part-time program completion times vary.

 Students gain expertise in health care finance, accounting, budgeting, transformational leadership and management, and evidenced-based organizational practices in health care.
 Graduates are rigorously prepared to shape the future of health care through innovative leadership at a systems level that promotes and sustains best practices in quality, safety, and health care outcomes.

 - DNP/MBA in Executive Nursing Leadership | Download PDF